ayeletis/beat/README.md

 target.weights is a matrix that includes the protected characteristics.
 X should not inlcude the protected characteristics.

-See full details about the BEAT method in: XXX link.
+See full details about the BEAT method in the original paper.

 ## Sample Usage